Date of Degree

 In conclusion, I have demonstrated that ACE2 deficiency impairs vasomotor function in cerebral arteries from adult mice and augments endothelial dysfunction during aging.
 Oxidative stress plays a critical role in cerebrovascular dysfunction induced by ACE2 deficiency and aging.
 I have also identified a novel mechanism whereby MAO-A can contribute to increased oxidative stress in human heart valves and pulmonary artery exposed to serotonin and dopamine.

 Angiotensin Converting Enzyme Type 2, Angiotensin II, Cerebral Circulation, Heart Valves, Oxidative Stress

 Includes bibliographical references (pages 87-108).

 Copyright 2012 Ricardo Alfonso Pena Silva

 Pena Silva, Ricardo Alfonso.
-"Cardiovascular oxidative stress: recent findings on ACE2 And MAO." dissertation, University of Iowa, 2012.
+"Cardiovascular oxidative stress: recent findings on ACE2 And MAO."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.